Gouvernathor/layeredimage2/layeredimage.rst

 -----

 The ``group`` statement groups attributes together, making them mutually exclusive.
-Unless the group is ``multiple``, when attributes `a` and `b` are in the same group, it is an error to include both of the attributes at the same time, with ``show eileen a b`` for example.
+When attributes `a` and `b` are in the same group, it is an error to include both of the attributes at the same time, with ``show eileen a b`` for example, except when the group is ``multiple``.
 In the same example, calling attribute `a` will hide attribute `b`, and vice versa.
 However, note that it's fine for several ``attribute`` clauses to be passed the same name, *even within the same group*.
 In that case, they will be considered as one attribute containing several sprites - more about that at the end of this section.

 The ``group`` statement takes a name.
 The name isn't used for very much, except to generate the default names of attributes inside the group.

-That is not the case for ``multiple`` groups in which the name doesn't have any use or impact.
+If the group name is ``multiple``, it has the specific behavior of making that group ``multiple``.
+In that case, no incompatibility is applied to the attributes declared inside the block.
+This is useful to have a group auto-define multiple attributes that are not exclusive, or to apply the same properties to a set of attributes at once.
+This conflicts with the ``default`` keyword being given to one of the attributes.
+Note that ``multiple`` groups are very different from other, normal groups, and that most of what's true about groups doesn't apply to them.
+Notably, they are considered as not having a name at all.

 The name may be followed by the ``auto`` keyword.
-If it's present, after any attributes in the group have been declared, Ren'Py will scan its list of images for those that match the group's pattern (see :ref:`below <layeredimage-pattern>`), with the specificity that in that case, a multiple group's name _is_ part if the pattern, and that the ``format_function`` passed to the layeredimage is ignored.
+If it's present, after any attributes in the group have been declared, Ren'Py will scan its list of images for those that match the group's pattern (see :ref:`below <layeredimage-pattern>`), with the specificity that in that case, the ``format_function`` passed to the layeredimage is ignored.
 Any images that are found, except those corresponding to explicitly declared attributes, are then added to the group as if declared using the ``attribute`` statement inside the group's block.
 See the :ref:`layeredimage-examples` section for a practical demo.

-This can be followed by the ``multiple`` keyword.
-If present, no incompatibility is applied to the attributes declared inside the block.
-This is useful to have a group auto-define multiple attributes that are not exclusive, or to apply the same properties to a set of attributes at once.
-This conflicts with the ``default`` keyword being given to one of the attributes.
-Note that ``multiple`` groups are very different from other, normal groups, and that most of what's true about groups doesn't apply to them.

-After these optional keywords, properties can then be declared on the first line of the group, and it can take a block containing properties and attributes.
+After this optional keyword, properties can then be declared on the first line of the group, and it can take a block containing properties and attributes.

-The group statement takes the properties ``attribute`` does - such as ``if_any``, ``at`` and so on.
+The group statement takes the properties ``attribute`` does - such as ``if_attr``, ``at`` and so on.
 Properties supplied to the group are passed to the attributes inside the group, unless overridden by the same property of the attribute itself.
-In addition, there are two properties which are specific to
+Two properties are more specific to groups:
-groups:

 `variant`
+    This is similar to the property ``attribute`` takes, except that it cannot be passed to both the group _and_ to attributes within it.
-    If given, this should be a string.
-If present, it adds an element that becomes part of automatically-generated image names, and of the pattern used to search for images when automatically defining attributes in ``auto`` groups.
+    If given, this should be a word.
+If present, it is used as the variant for automatically generating image names for attributes with no explicitly passed displayables (see the :ref:`pattern <layeredimage-pattern>`
+    section for more details), and it is used in the pattern used to search for images when automatically defining attributes in ``auto`` groups (see above).

 `prefix`
     If given, this is a prefix that is concatenated using an underscore with the manually or automatically defined attribute names.
-So if prefix is "leftarm", and the attribute name "hip" is encountered, ``show eileen leftarm_hip`` will display it.
+So if prefix is ``leftarm``, and ``attribute hip`` is encountered, ``show eileen leftarm_hip`` will display it.

 An attribute may also be part of several groups, in which case the attribute is